Luke 12

 Luke 12 is the 12th chapter of the Gospel of Luke in the New Testament of the Christian Bible.
 It records a number of teachings and parables told by Jesus Christ when "an innumerable multitude of people had gathered together", but addressed "first of all" to his disciples.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.
+Early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.
+Critical opinion on the tradition was evenly divided at the end of the 20th century.